-The childminder regularly reviews and evaluates her practice and has implemented clear systems to support the learning and development of children in the Early Years Foundation Stage well.
+The childminder has undertaken an evaluation on her practice and has implemented clear systems to support the learning and development of children in the Early Years Foundation Stage well.
 She has clearly identified areas for development to maintain continuous improvement.
-Parents have provided positive written feedback and completed questionnaires on the care and learning that the childminder provides for their children.
-This can then be used to implement any changes or suggestions to improve her practice.
-The childminder has completed the Quality Framework as part of a childminding network to ensure her practice fully promotes children's ongoing learning and development.
-She attends regular network meetings to ensure her knowledge remains current.
+Parents have provided positive written feedback on the care and learning that the childminder provides for their children.
+Older children have also completed questionnaires to say what activities they enjoy doing best when at the childminders.
+This shows that their views are valued and can then be used to implement any changes, or suggestions to improve her practice.
+The childminder attends regular training to develop her practice and fully promote children's ongoing learning and development.